wenwenmin/wsPLS/README.md

 <img src="https://github.com/wenwenmin/wsPLS/blob/main/Figure_1_overview_wsPLS.png">
 </p>

-More descriptions about wPLS can be seen in the file "README_R_markdown_file.Rmd"(https://github.com/wenwenmin/wsPLS/blob/main/README_R_markdown_file.Rmd).
 ### R code for $\ell_\infty/\ell_0$-wsPLS
 The first example explains how to use the $\ell_\infty/\ell_0$-wsPLS algorithm (See Simulation1_wsPLS/Example1_simulation_for_wsPLS.R).
 Before running the script, please first set the path for "Example1_simulation_for_wsPLS.R",